joshbenner851/CarSavior/README.md

 # CarSavior
 ## GM car app created at MHacks 8
 ### Developers: Josh Benner, Nikush Dalia, Helena Narowski, Ethan Silver
+### Developed at MHacks 8

-CarSavior is a suite of tools for the NG Infotainment System that allow for you, your family, and your car to stay safe.
+CarSavior is a suite of tools for the GM Malibu NG Infotainment System that allow for you, your family, and your car to stay safe.
 Features:
 - Monitor your Teen driver(s) w/ Active and Accident alerts
-- Locate <strong>safe</strong> parking in bad/new areas (using big data analysis to filter and synthesize Detroit.gov Crime Open Data)
+- If you don't know if the area you're in is safe to park your car and walk around, click Locate <strong>safe</strong> parking and it'll calculate if it's safe to park or suggest safer areas near you (using big data analysis to filter and synthesize Detroit.gov Crime Open Data)
-- Detect potential fixes to simple mechanical problems
+- Grabs simple how-to videos of how to fix what part is giving an error on your car

 Technologies Used:
 - HTML5/CSS3